Files / United States

 2. Composition of Core Departing Personnel and Their Oppositional Stance Towards Major Institutions

-4. Potential Impact of the Event and Future Trend Analysis
+4. Analysis of the Event's Potential Impact and Future Trends

 5. Strategic Countermeasures: Building a Systematic Offensive in Public Opinion and Discourse Power Amidst the Midterm Election Turmoil